 In the winter of 1477, Margaret and Mary began to receive reports that Duke Charles had died in the Battle of Nancy.
 The two women were in Ghent and their circumstances were dire.
 Mary had various councilors buffeting her with advice and disastrous tidings were coming in rapidly.
 Eventually her father’s body was found.
 Mary had no money, no troops and no power.
 She was arguably a prisoner of the citizens of Ghent.
 Margaret and Marie called a meeting of the estates general and Marie made a speech where she renounced a huge levy that had been given her father, relieving them of the debt.
 There was a charter drawn up called the “Great Privilege”.
 It was designed to restore local rights.
 Mary was forced to promise to rule with the advice of the council in all matters, including her marriage, war and peace.

 Many nobles were taken prisoner and many abandoned Mary and allied themselves with King Louis XI of France.
 Louis ended up annexing Burgundy into his kingdom.
 Even though Mary no longer ruled the duchy of Burgundy, she retained the title of Duchess.
 Margaret was forced to leave Ghent for her own safety.
-Some of Mary’s advisors and some wealthy merchants who had supported her father’s repressive rule were seized and killed by an angry mob.
+Some of Mary’s advisors and those wealthy merchants who had supported her father’s repressive rule were seized and killed by an angry mob.

 Mary’s advisors were urging her to marry various candidates but Mary had her heart set on the Archduke Maximilian.
 Margaret quickly finalized the marriage treaty with Maximilian.
 Maximilian was carved out of the succession to the duchy.
 All that was left of Charles realm was to go to the children of Mary and Maximilian.
 On April 19, 1477, envoys from the Archduke arrived with a letter and a ring.
 Mary immediately accepted and a proxy marriage took place two days later.
 Maximilian left Austria in May and took ten weeks to make his journey to Burgundy, mostly due to lack of funds.
 He was eighteen, two years younger than Mary, blond haired and elegant and well educated.
 He spoke seven languages.
 Like Marie he enjoyed hunting and riding.
 He arrived on August 18th and they were married that same day.
 A truce was negotiated with King Louis XI which lasted a year.
 It was not renewed.